Store Credit Cards That Don't Suck

 One of the most popular warehouse stores in the United States is Costco.
 When you shop at Costco, you have the option of using the TrueEarnings Card from American Express.

-TrueEarnings offers 3% cash back on gas from stand-alone gas stations for the first $4,000 spent each year (the offer drops to 1% after that).
-You also get 2% cash back on travel purchases and at restaurants.
+TrueEarnings offers 3% cash back on gas at Costco and at U.S. gas stations for the first $4,000 spent each year (the offer drops to 1% after that).
+You also get 2% cash back on eligible travel purchases and at US restaurants.
 Other purchases, including Costco purchases, receive 1% cash back.
 The card also comes with special discount offers.

-This card also offers 0% APR on purchases for the first six months.
+This card also offers 0% intro APR on purchases for the first six months, then it's 15.24% variable.
 As long as you are up to date on your Costco membership, there is no annual fee for this credit card.
 You need a Costco membership to apply for this card.
+Terms and restrictions apply.

 Should You Use a Department Store Credit Card?